 Do you have problems conceiving due to infertility and need help to get pregnant?
-Thanks to modern technology, there are various fertility treatments available to help increase your chances of conceiving.
+Thanks to modern technology, there are various fertility treatments in Singapore available to help increase your chances of conceiving.

 Globally, about a third of infertility cases are due to female reproductive problems while another third is due to male reproductive problems.
 The remaining third may be due to reproductive problems in both you and your partner or an unknown cause.